ansible-collections/ibm_zos_core/docs/source/modules/zos_unarchive.rst

   format_options
-    Options specific to each format.
+    Options specific to a compression format.

     | **required**: False
     | **type**: dict

-    xmit_log_dataset
+    xmit_log_data_set
-      Provide a name of data set to store xmit log output.
+      Provide the name of a data set to store xmit log output.

+      If the data set provided does not exist, the program will create it.

+      If the data set provided exists, the data set must have the following attributes: LRECL=255, BLKSIZE=3120, and RECFM=VB

+      When providing the *xmit_log_data_set* name, ensure there is adequate space.

       | **required**: False
       | **type**: str

     use_adrdssu
-      If set to true, after unpacking a data set in ``xmit`` or ``terse`` format it will perform a single DFSMSdss ADRDSSU RESTORE step.
+      If set to true, the ``zos_archive`` module will use Data Facility Storage Management Subsystem data set services (DFSMSdss) program ADRDSSU to uncompress data sets from a portable format after using ``xmit`` or ``terse``.

       | **required**: False
       | **type**: bool

     dest_volumes
-      When using ADRDSSU select on which volume the datasets will be placed first.
+      When *use_adrdssu=True*, specify the volume the data sets will be written to.

+      If no volume is specified, storage management rules will be used to determine the volume where the file will be unarchived.

+      If the storage administrator has specified a system default unit name and you do not set a volume name for non-system-managed data sets, then the system uses the volumes associated with the default unit name.
+Check with your storage administrator to determine whether a default unit name has been specified.

       | **required**: False
       | **type**: list